orjon/RESTcountries_API/README.md

-# RESTcountries.eu API
+# RESTcountries.eu

-Uses RESTcountries.eu API to gather list of countries of the world.
+Uses RESTcountries.eu API to gather list of countries of the world and display country flag and statistics.

+Responsive to different screen sizes:

 min-width 1700px
 ![Screen shot](/images/Screenshot1.png)